 The maximum period for excused absences will be no more than 25% of the total number of class meetings (not including final examination period).
 If the student will miss more than 25 percent of the classes, they should be instructed to complete a withdrawal and provide the Office of Veterans Affairs with their orders to ensure they get 100 percent refund for the specific course or courses in which the student is currently enrolled at the beginning of the period of active military service.

 The instructor will be responsible for the retention of a student’s course work and grades completed before student was called to active military service.

-Students who fail to satisfactorily complete assignments or examinations within the required timeframe, one year following the completion of active duty assignment, will receive a final letter grade of “F.”
+A student who fails to satisfactorily complete assignments or examinations within the required timeframe, one year following the completion of active duty assignment, will receive a final letter grade of “F.”

 The student has the right to appeal to the departmental chair if a dispute regarding excused military absences occurs.
 If the chair denies the appeal, the student has the right to appeal to the dean of the college the course is under.

 REVIEWER OF THIS PPS